-N3FJP (and I suspect N1MM) will set the Date/Time as the time that you entered it into the computer.
-In that case, you can edit this in your Cabrillo using the text editor after the fact.
+N3FJP (and I suspect N1MM) will log the Date/Time as the time that you entered it into the computer (not when you made the contact).
+In that case, you'll need to edit this after the fact in your Cabrillo file.